The fractional Helly number for separable convexity spaces: Introduction

 \begin{corollary} Let $r \geq 3$ and $(X, \mathcal C)$ be a separable convexity space with Radon number $r$.
 Then the fractional Helly number for $\mathcal C$ is at most $2^r$. \end{corollary}

+We are not aware of any non-separable convexity space with a fractional Helly number that is asymptotically greater than $2^r$.

-The bound $2^r$ in Corollary \ref{c:frac} is (asymptotically) tight.
-To see this, consider the example of {\em box convexity} on $\mathbb{R}^d$.
-This is the subspace of the standard convexity whose convex sets consists of axis-parallel boxes in $\mathbb{R}^d$, that is, Cartesian products of segments parallel to the coordinate axes.
-This space is separable; the halfspaces are bounded by axis parallel hyperplanes.
-The Radon number of this space equals
+To see that the bound in Corollary \ref{c:frac} is (asymptotically) tight, consider the example of \emph{box convexity} on $\mathbb{R}^d$.
+This is the convexity space whose convex sets are axis-parallel boxes in $\mathbb{R}^d$, that is, Cartesian products of \textit{intervals} (including degenerate ones: points, rays, lines) parallel to the coordinate axes.